 8 Premier League Appearances, 0 Goals

-Signed on a years loan by Chelsea from Inter Milan in 2000, Panucci had a pretty unremarkable time during his time at Stamford Bridge.
+Signed on a year-long loan by from Inter Milan in 2000, Panucci had a pretty unremarkable time during his time at Stamford Bridge.

 The sacking of Gianluca Vialli from Chelsea coincided with the appointment of Marco Tardelli at Inter Milan and Panucci returned to his parent club after only 10 appearances.